Jeunese/jeunese.github.io/docs/ux-writing.md

 -  Provide information about prerequisites and next steps.
 -  Ensure warnings are relevant to the task.
 -  Include tips that might help the user complete their task.

-#### When to use instructional text

-Instructional text is the least demanding way to offer support because it prevents the user from having to rely on working memory or having to take an extra step to find information.
-To maximise the chances of a positive experience, in-product assistance should:

--  Cause minimal disruption to the user's workflow.
--  Result in quick issue or query resolution.
--  Foster ease-of-use.
--  Be timely and well-placed, appearing the moment the user needs it and embedded directly in the UI.
--  Provide **progressive disclosure**.

-## Progressive disclosure philosophy

-Progressive disclosure is an interaction design pattern that involves sequencing information and actions across screens, and revealing only essential information.
-This avoids overwhelming the user and helps them manage complexity.
-It also makes products easier to learn and use, avoids frustration and confusion, and reduces the number of potential errors.
-Some guidelines include:

--  Don't bombard the user with a lot of information as soon as they're introduced to the product.
--  Allow the information to progress naturally, from simple to complex.
--  Help the user move from completing tasks with essential information to completing more complex tasks with additional info.
--  Build upon each subsequent step of information experience and learning.
--  Provide only the necessary information for the user to take each action, one at a time.

-With the progressive disclosure philosophy in mind, you should consider when to use the following types of microcopy and contextual help to guide the user.
-You can decide on the type of copy you're providing based on the required level of detail.

 ### On-screen copy (inline instruction)